nhurion/hello-vaadin-heroku/README.md

     git push heroku master

-And the application is up and running>
+And the application is up and running.

 As an example, this application is deployed on heroku and accessible at http://electric-meadow-7573.herokuapp.com